 Daughters of the Dust revolves around a family gathering.
 They are the Peazants, four generations of Sea Island Gullahs and descendants of African slaves, who live off the coast of Georgia on St. Simons Island.
 It’s a warm August day, the year is 1902, and they’ve convened for a celebratory feast on the eve of their migration to the mainland with the hope of a better life.
 One of them who had already been there cautions, “The north is no land of milk and honey.”

-Despite being an English language film, because of the plethora of characters speaking in authentic regional accents, turning on the subtitles is something of a must if you want to fully understand and appreciate all that Daughters of the Dust has to offer.
-Leisurely paced yet brimming with ideas, it’s as if Dash was all too aware of how rarely a person of her gender and ethnicity has the opportunity to shoot a movie; not knowing if she’d get a second chance, she gave it her all.
+Despite being an English language film, the plethora of characters speaking in authentic regional accents make turning on the subtitles something of a must if you want to fully understand and appreciate all that Daughters of the Dust has to offer.
+Leisurely paced yet brimming with ideas, it’s as if Dash was all too aware of how rarely a person of her gender and ethnicity has the opportunity to shoot a movie.
+Not knowing if she’d get a second chance, she gave it her all.
 Indeed, her subsequent filmography is sparse and mostly relegated to television.

 Thanks to the 2016 rerelease of Daughters of the Dust, and the beautifully restored version now available on home video, there’s been a renewed interest in Julie Dash’s work.
 There’s even an online rumor that she’ll soon be ending her twenty-one year big screen hiatus with a biopic on local legend Angela Davis.
 If true, it might prove prophetic that one of her Daughters of the Dust characters mused, “What’s past is prologue.”

 For KSQD’s Film Gang, this is Paul Kanieski